Didilusse/SketchfabAccountGenerator/README.md

 # Sketchfab Account Generator

 This is an automated account registration tool for Sketchfab that uses Selenium and the 2Captcha service to bypass Google's invisible reCAPTCHA during the signup process.
 The project is written in C# and uses the `TwoCaptcha` library for solving reCAPTCHA challenges.
+Currently it does not work as Sketchfab's reCAPTCHA does not work.
+But this project can be modified and remade for other use.

 ## Features
 - **Account Generation**: Automatically generates a random username, password, and email to create new accounts on Sketchfab.